loginom/loginom-help-en-omegat/data/processors/transformation/java-script/README.md

 Also refer to [Code editor hotkeys](./hotkeys.md)

-## Access to the data of ports and other built-in objects from the JavaScript code
+## Access to the Ports Data and Other Built-in Objects from the JavaScript Code

 To have access to the data of ports and other built-in objects in the context of the JavaScript code execution, the following objects are provided: